Exotropia is a type of strabismus in which one or both eyes tend to deviate uncontrollably out of the face.

 Untreated divergent strabismus can lead to permanent loss of vision in the form of amblyopia or permanent damage to the eye muscles.

-If new and unexplained symptoms appear, or if the medications taken after surgery cause unwanted side effects.
+If new and unexplained symptoms appear, or if the medications are taken after surgery cause unwanted side effects.

 Even if amblyopia develops, vision problems can be resolved during the early stages of disease progression.